tw4l/METSFlask/README.md

 * `sudo make install`
 * `sudo am ensure-fits-characterization`

-If you get `ImportError: No module named django` on the last step, activate the relevant venv - in Vagrant-provisioned AM 1.6.1, this is likely /usr/share/python/archivematica-dashboard:  `source /usr/share/python/archivematica-dashboard/bin/activate`
+If you get `ImportError: No module named django` on the last step, activate the relevant venv - in Vagrant-provisioned AM 1.6.1, this can be done with the following command:
+`source /usr/share/python/archivematica-dashboard/bin/activate`

 ## PUID links